 Do not make the mistake of taking ascorbic acid, however, as it is NOT the same as whole food vitamin C. If you were to compare the two to a car, vitamin C would be the whole car, fully functional, and the engine is an enzyme called tyrosinase, while ascorbic acid is the car frame, with no moving parts.

 Importantly, ascorbic acid chelates copper out of tyrosinase, which is exactly what proton pump inhibitors do.
 It's my view that ascorbic acid is a “pharmacomimetic.”
 While it’s a natural molecule, it has drug-like effects.
 It acts differently from vitamin C because it’s been taken out of the vitamin C complex.
 For example, ascorbic acid does not prevent or treat scurvy.
 Only whole food vitamin C does.

 Ascorbic acid was identified by two scientists who also discovered ceruloplasmin, the major copper-carrying protein in your blood, and ascorbic acid can affect the structure and the copper composition of this crucial copper protein too.

 The ideal ratio of copper to ceruloplasmin is copper around 100, and ceruloplasmin at 30, giving us a ratio of 3.33.
 If that ratio starts to rise or fall, then you likely have some kind of pathology going on.

 A ratio in the fours and fives is often indicative of inflammation or an infection of some sort.
 When it starts to drop precipitously, it's a clear sign that there isn't adequate copper to fuel the function of ceruloplasma protein.
 So, to summarize the key take-home, if you’re going to take vitamin C, use whole food vitamin C, not ascorbic acid.

 Dr. David Sinclair Medical Harvard School explains Iron load could increase aging process.
-(Couple of minutes video clip)
+(Here's a short video clip)